-Community Phase 2.1: Wyoming big sagebrush and desert needlegrass dominate the site.
-Indian ricegrass and purple sage may be significant components while squirreltail and forbs make up smaller percentages by weight of the understory.
-Non-native annual species are present.
+Community Phase 2.1: Big sagebrush and Thurber's needlegrass dominate the site.
+Indian ricegrass and squirreltail may be significant components while Sandberg bluegrass and forbs are less common.
+Non-native annual species present.
 Community Phase Pathway 2.1a: Fire reduces the shrub overstory and allows for perennial bunchgrasses to dominate the site.
 Fires are typically low severity resulting in a mosaic pattern due to low fuel loads.
 A fire following an unusually wet spring or a change in management favoring an increase in fine fuels, may be more severe and reduce sagebrush cover to trace amounts.
-A severe infestation of Aroga moth could also cause a large decrease in sagebrush cover, reducing competition with perennial grasses and forbs.
+A severe infestation of Aroga moth could also cause a large decrease in sagebrush In sagebrush cover, reducing competition with perennial grasses and forbs.
 Annual non-native species are likely to increase after fire.

 Community Phase Pathway 2.1b: Natural regeneration over time and lack of disturbance such as fire allows for sagebrush to increase and become decadent.
-Chronic drought reduces fine fuels and leads to a reduced fire frequency allowing Wyoming big sagebrush to dominate the site.
+Chronic drought reduces fine fuels and leads to a reduced fire frequency allowing big sagebrush to dominate the site.
 Inappropriate grazing management reduces the perennial bunchgrass understory; conversely Sandberg bluegrass may increase in the understory depending on grazing management.
-Excessive sheep grazing favors Sandberg bluegrass; however, where cattle and/or horses are the dominant grazers, cheatgrass often increases.

 Community Phase 2.2: This community phase is characteristic of a post-disturbance, early seral community phase.
-Desert needlegrass and other perennial grasses dominate.
-Wyoming big sagebrush is present in trace amounts.
+Thurber's needlegrass and other perennial grasses dominate.
+Big sagebrush is present in trace amounts.
 Depending on fire severity or intensity of Aroga moth infestations, patches of intact sagebrush may remain.
 Rabbitbrush may be sprouting.
-Forbs may increase post-fire but will likely return to pre-burn levels within a few years.
 Annual non-native species generally respond well after fire and may be stable or increasing within the community.

 Community Phase Pathway 2.2a: Natural regeneration over time and lack of disturbance and/or grazing management that favors the establishment and growth of sagebrush allows the shrub component to recover.
-The establishment of Wyoming big sagebrush can take many years and is dependent on multiple years of favorable weather conditions.
+The establishment of big sagebrush can take many years and is dependent on multiple years of favorable weather conditions.

-Community Phase 2.3 (at risk): This community is at risk of crossing a threshold to an alternative stable state.
-Sagebrush dominates the overstory and perennial bunchgrasses in the understory are reduced, either from competition with shrubs or from inappropriate grazing management, or from both.
+Community Phase 2.3 (at risk): This community is at risk of crossing a threshold to another state.
+Sagebrush dominates the overstory and perennial bunchgrasses in the understory are reduced, either from competition with shrubs or from inappropriate grazing management, or both.
 Rabbitbrush may be a significant component.
 Sandberg bluegrass may increase and become co-dominate with deep rooted bunchgrasses.
 Annual non-natives species may be stable or increasing due to lack of competition with perennial bunchgrasses.
 This site is susceptible to further degradation from excessive grazing, prolonged drought, and/or fire.

 Community Phase Pathway 2.3a: A change in grazing management that decreases shrubs would allow the perennial bunchgrasses in the understory to increase.
-Heavy late-fall/winter grazing may cause mechanical damage and subsequent death to sage brush, facilitating an increase in the herbaceous understory.
-An infestation of Aroga moth or a low severity fire would reduce some sage brush overstory and allow perennial grasses to increase in the community.
 Brush management with minimal soil disturbance would also decrease sagebrush and release the perennial understory.
+Low intensity/patchy fire may create a sagebrush-grass mosaic.
 Annual non-native species are present and may increase in the community.

 Community Phase Pathway 2.3b: Fire would decrease or eliminate the overstory of sagebrush and allow the perennial bunchgrasses to dominate the site.
-Fires would typically be small and patchy due to low fuel loads.
 A fire following an unusually wet spring or a change in management may be more severe and reduce sagebrush cover to trace amounts.
 A severe infestation of Aroga moth could also cause a large decrease in sagebrush within the community, giving a competitive advantage to the perennial grasses and forbs.